NEONScience/neon-data-institute-2016/_posts/pre-institute-materials/pre-institute3-rmd/2016-06-20-Rmd01-DocPubWorkflow.md

 -- <a href="http://rmarkdown.rstudio.com/" target="_blank">RStudio</a>.

-We use markdown syntax in R Markdown (.rmd) files to document workflows and to share data cleaning, analysis and visualization outputs.
-We can also use it to create document that combine R code, output and text.
+We use markdown syntax in R Markdown (.rmd) files to document workflows and to share data processing, analysis and visualization outputs.
+We can also use it to create documents that combine R code, output and text.

 <i class="fa fa-star"></i> **Data Tip:** Most of the
 <a href="https://github.com/NEONInc/NEON-Data-Skills" target="_blank">neondataskills.org </a>